Tag: Delphi history

 Archeological excavations didn’t reveal much about the temple’s interior space as it was destroyed to the ground.
 It’s assumed that the gilded statue of Apollo stood in the cella.
 There were wall engravings, and the oracular tripod and the navel-stone would be found under the cella’s floor.

-In recent years, the systematic re-examination of a number of sculptures that had laid neglected in the museum storeroom led to their identification.
+In recent years, the systematic re-examination of several sculptures that had been neglected in the museum storeroom led to their identification.
 They were the statues of the two pediments which were previously believed to have been carried off by the Roman emperors.
 This discovery confirmed the description of the pediments given by Pausanias, who had seen the sculptures in situ in the 2nd century AD and provided us with the picture of two compositions shown in fragments in this display.

 temple of Apollo view with the serpentine column-veronica winters art blog